utkarsh2110/to-do-list/README.md

 # To Do List using React

- This is a basic to do list app, with features - dark and light mode.
+ This is a basic to do list app, with features including dark and light mode.
  To run this code on your machine.
 Clone the repo and run the following commands

 Step 1. cd "Folder Name"